 In addition to fulfilling the breadth requirements, students must indicate one Cognitive Science field in which they have substantial depth of preparation.
 Such depth can be documented by completion of at least 4 courses from within a Cognitive Science discipline (even if some of those courses are not directly related to Cognitive Science).
 Alternative curricular and extracurricular ways of fulfilling the depth requirement may be discussed with the coordinator.

 To complete an honors minor in Cognitive Science, students must complete all requirements listed above.
 The honors preparation for the minor will normally be a 2-credit unit approved by the relevant department from courses listed for the minor.
 The minor preparation must be within a discipline that is not the student’s honors major.
 Students are encouraged to develop an appropriate preparation in consultation with the coordinator.

-Typically, the program for a special major in cognitive science involves fulfilling all requirements for the minor and then adding 4 or more cognitive science related courses, bringing the total number of credits up to 10–12.
+Typically, the program for a special major in Cognitive Science involves fulfilling all requirements for the minor and then adding 4 or more cognitive science related courses, bringing the total number of credits up to 10–12.
 Note that these additional credits may include courses not listed as eligible for the minor, subject to the approval of the program coordinator.
-Students who special major in cognitive science are normally required to do a 1-credit senior thesis (COGS 090), though other formats for completing the thesis requirement exist, and students may elect to complete a 2-credit thesis with the approval of a thesis advisor and the program coordinator.
+Students who special major in Cognitive Science are normally required to do a 1-credit senior thesis (COGS 090), though other formats for completing the thesis requirement exist (such as PSYC 102, PSYC 104, and PSYC 110, for those with depth in Psychology), and students may elect to complete a 2-credit thesis with the approval of a thesis advisor and the program coordinator.

 Honors Special Major